SCGlass/table_scraper/README.md

 - Create a automatized pipeline, that would scrape and process the data at a scheduled time.
 - Run the program within an Amazon virtual environment, so that the process would not interrupt the use of a stand alone computer.
 - Create a database from the cleaned .csv files.
 - Find a solution to fix any outliers within the processed data.

+## About the Author